cqerl/cqerl/README.md

 #### All modes

-1. The first argument to `cqerl:get_client/2`, `cqerl:new_client/2` or `cqerl_new_client/1` is the node to which you wish to connect as `{Ip, Port}`.
+1. The first argument to `cqerl:get_client/2,1` or `cqerl:new_client/2,1` is the node to which you wish to connect as `{Ip, Port}`.
 If empty, it defaults to `{"127.0.0.1", 9042}`, and `Ip` can be given as a string, or as a tuple of components, either IPv4 or IPv6.

-    If the default port is used, you can provide just the IP address as the first argument, either as a tuple, list or binary.
+    - If the default port is used, you can provide just the IP address as the first argument, either as a tuple, list or binary.
+    - If both the default port and localhost are used, you can just provide an empty tuple as the first argument.

 2. The second possible argument (when using `cqerl:get_client/2` or `cqerl:new_client/2`) is a list of options, that include: